shivam6862/Map-My-Food/README.md

 ## About The Project

-Map My Food is a food order app built using React, featuring a responsive design and global state management.
-This innovative application aims to simplify the process of discovering and ordering food from various restaurants.
-With its user-friendly interface and intuitive features, Map My Food revolutionizes the way users interact with food delivery services.
-From exploring nearby restaurants to customizing orders and secure payments, this app provides a seamless and convenient experience for users to satisfy their cravings and enjoy delicious meals.
+Map My Food is an innovative food order app built on React, with a backend developed using Node.js and a MongoDB database.
+The app allows users to explore restaurants, browse menus, and place orders for delivery or pickup.
+With a map-based interface, responsive design, and global state management, Map My Food provides a seamless experience for users to discover and order delicious food.
+It incorporates intuitive search and filtering options and customizations for dietary preferences.
+Map My Food revolutionizes the way people interact with food delivery services, making it convenient and efficient for users to satisfy their cravings.

 Team - `shivam6862`